 Menopause and sleep difficulties often go hand in hand.
 During menopause, the fluctuation in a woman's hormones may lead to hot flashes.
 Hot flashes can leave a woman sweating and uncomfortable.
 In turn, sleep becomes difficult.
 By understanding this, individuals have a better chance of finding a way to overcome it.

 Sleep Complications Begin During Peri-Menopause

 Sleep difficulties associated with menopause often start even before menopause actually begins.
 During peri-menopause, when progesterone and estrogen production begin to decrease, many women begin experiencing trouble sleeping.
-In an article in More magazine, Dr. Barbara Phillips, MD, medical director of the Sleep Disorders Center at the University of Kentucky, states that between 12 and 40 percent of women experience trouble sleeping during their peri-menopausal transition.
+According to a study in the Nature of Science and Sleep, 40 to 56 percent of women experience trouble sleeping during their peri-menopausal transition.
 According to Web MD, peri-menopause lasts an average of four years, though it can be much shorter or longer in some women.